Chicago-Area Schools with Restaurant Management Training Programs

 Comparison of Schools

 There are many factors to consider when deciding on a college.
-Prospective students can easily compare these three institutions by referring to the following table.
+Prospective students can easily compare these two institutions by referring to the following table.

 |Moraine Valley Community College||Roosevelt University|

 |Campus Setting||Large suburb||Large city|

 |Tuition and Fees (2017-2018)*||$4,266 in-district; $9,426 in-state; $10,956 out-of-state||$28,963|

 |% of Full-Time Beginning Undergraduates Receiving Some Form of Financial Aid (2016-2017)*||56%||99%|

 |Retention Rate (2017)*||69% for full-time students; 41% for part-time students||64% for full-time students; 100% for part-time students|

 |Graduation Rate*||27% (24% transfer-out rate) students who began in 2014||40% (43% transfer-out rate) students who began in 2011|

 Moraine Valley Community College